dwyl/phoenix-liveview-chat-example/README.md

 The list of messages is retrieved once, then it is reset to an empty list.

-Now the `handle_info` only need to assign the new message to the socket:
+Now the `handle_info` only needs to assign the new message to the socket:

 ```elixir